 The North Face uses their own 2.5 layer propitiatory Dryvent fabric for weather resistance.
 This face fabric's DWR held up decently well after several weeks of field use and several more days of rainy around-town action.
-Long-term, we found this model's DWR held up similarly to the Patagonia Torrentshell, Outdoor Research Helium II, and Marmot Precip but not as well as the Marmot Minimalist or Outdoor Research Foray.
+Long-term, we found this model's DWR held up similarly to the Patagonia Torrentshell, Outdoor Research Helium II, and Marmot Precip but not as well as the Arc'teryx Zeta SL, Black Diamond Fineline, Marmot Minimalist, or Outdoor Research Foray.

 While the Venture's weather resistance wasn't outstanding, it did stand up quite well to the other models we tested - especially impressive considering its $100 price tag.

-Overall, this rain jacket performed well at the task of keeping us dry and especially well considering its $100 price tag.
-There's nothing particularly special about its hood; it doesn't have a stiffened brim, but the when the elastic is cinched at the back of the hood the Venture 2 did a better-than-average job of keeping the elements out and this task is easily accomplished with gloves on.
-The Venture 2's hood was also easily among the best at maintaining a respectable amount of peripheral vision, even when cinched down tightly.
+Overall, this rain jacket performed well at the task of keeping us dry, especially considering its $100 price tag.
+There's nothing particularly special about its hood; it doesn't have a stiffened brim, but when the elastic is cinched at the back of the hood, the Venture 2 keeps the elements out (and this task is easily accomplished with gloves on).
+The Venture 2's hood maintained a respectable amount of peripheral vision, even when tightly cinched down.

-Overall our review team found this jacket above average in our side-by-side hose and shower tests, as well as in real-world use.
+Our review team found this jacket above average in our side-by-side hose and shower tests, as well as in real-world use.
 We were also impressed by how well this model held its water resistance over time, especially considering its $100 price tag.
-Overall, we found this contender to offer slightly higher performance than the super light Outdoor Research Helium II or the Columbia Watertight II.
-As far as comparable performance goes, it was equally as water resistant as the Best Buy winning Marmot PreCip and the Patagonia Torrentshell but didn't perform quite as well in our tests as the Arc'teryx Beta SL, The North Face Dryzzle, or Marmot Minimalist.
+It offers slightly higher performance than the super light Outdoor Research Helium II or the Columbia Watertight II.

 Dan Whitmore testing a North Face Venture jacket during an extremely wet trip to Washington's North Cascades National Park.
 The Venture, with its 50D external face fabric, was on the tougher end of jackets we tested.